Random Number Generator

 In addition to the methods defined for the

-Generator
+Generator class,

-class, NeoRadium’s random
+NeoRadium’s random

-object also supports the following additional methods:
+object also supports the following methods:

 - bits(size):

-This method create a bitstream of
+This method creates a bitstream of

 size